SanPen/GridCal/doc/md_source/modelling.md

 ### Step 12: Results & Features

-Here are some of the few results and features that are available with GridCal.
+Here are some of the few results and features that are available with VeraGrid.
 All results can be found in the 'Results' tab.
 Here you can see a list of all studies perfomed and their respective results:

 ![](figures/tutorials/dg/results.png)